goguprogramatoru/broadlink-ac-smartthings/README.md

 # broadlink-ac-smartthings

 # Info
-Smartthings handler for broadlink-based AC units (usually come with the AcFreedom app)
+Smartthings device handler for broadlink-based AC units (usually come with the AcFreedom app)

 **WARNING: This is just a prototype project not a final product!**<br>